ylu137/project/index.md

 ## Conclusion
-- There is an association between self-assessed health status and mortality click [here](file:///Users/yongyilu/Desktop/07c/dyndoc.html) to view nonparametric and semiparametric risk estimates from Stata
+- There is an association between self-assessed health status and mortality to view nonparametric and semiparametric risk estimates from Stata by clicking [here](file:///Users/yongyilu/Desktop/07c/dyndoc.html)